EmreDenizz/NodeJS-Healthcare-API-Server/README.md

 # NodeJS-Healthcare-Api-Server
-Healthcare API server in Node using Restify and MongoDB
+Healthcare API server in Node.js using Restify and MongoDB

  ### HOW TO RUN:
 1. Install required packages and run HTTP server